Litslink icon

 Multitasking, exchanging tasks, and performing multiple roles, your specialists will become universal soldiers to ensure you hit the market with a profitable solution as fast as possible.
 For instance, one of your designers can be familiar with quality assurance and test your software product as well.

-Such software teams usually include specialists with extensive skill sets and expertise.
-Though if you require your team members to be experts in a specific area, generalists may lack the knowledge you need to deliver a relevant solution.
+Such software development teams usually include specialists with extensive skill sets and expertise.
+However, if you require your team members to be experts in a specific area, generalists may lack the knowledge you need to deliver a relevant solution.

 But if you are limited in resources and want to opt for this approach, consider hiring a third-party contractor to perform niche-specific tasks.